 At detox, patients are able to break free from their physical dependency on drugs or alcohol.
 Although this is a challenging step, those attending detox will have medical professionals offering them around-the-clock care to help minimize discomfort and greatly reduce any health risks.

 Skipping detox, and opting to go cold turkey, is more than just difficult.
 It can also be a very risky move, thanks to the potential for complications related to withdrawal symptoms.
-Things ranging from hallucinations to extreme dehydration and rapid heartbeats are all potential withdrawal symptoms, and they should be treated by medical professionals in a detox facility.
+Things ranging from hallucinations to extreme dehydration and rapid heartbeats are all potential withdrawal symptoms.
+Therefore, it’s wise to let medical professionals in a detox facility treat them.

 What Happens at Rehab?